jeffcraton/jeffcraton/README.md

 - 👋 Hi, I’m @jeffcraton
 - 👀 I’m interested in astrophysics, hiking, and some aspects of Infosec.
-- 🌱 I’m currently learning Azure and AWS
+- 🌱 I’m currently learning Azure and Google cloud

 <!---
 jeffcraton/jeffcraton is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.